lensemerc/writing/MLP/QOTD/main/Season 2/Creatures of the Dark - Part 2/discord's puppet theater.md

 Live is universal, baby.
 Everyone can love everyone, we're no bigots.

+"I can see, you are not going to surrender...
+Well then, the time for lovemaking is **over**, and the time for slaughter is **now**!"

+Creepy.

 Celestia: "I can fix her... "

 Chrysalis: "No, I can fix you."

+"Pathetic."

+"No, you pathetic."

+"No, you!"

+"You!"

+"...Shit.
+That's hot."

+"Of course that's hot!
+Have you seen me?
+I am the hottest thing there is!
+I am THE SUN!"